CianHub/the-monkees-website/README.md

 The final code has been deployed to Github pages as it made the most sense due to the platform being used to store the repository.

+Installation

+The website can be installed on a local computer by cloning and downloading the repository and opening the index.html file with the appropriate software.